TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

 ------

-## Create a shared group
+## Create a Shared Group

-We'll need to create a shared group so that we can ensure proper access when mounting, and to avoid ending up with `nobody` as the group name when mounting over NFS.
-This group should contain any of your user accounts that will be accessing the share (Starr apps, download clients, etc).
+We'll need to create a shared group to ensure proper access when mounting and to avoid ending up with `nobody` as the group name when mounting over NFS.
+This group should contain any of your user accounts that will be accessing the share (Starr apps, download clients, etc.).
 It should also match the group and `GID` on the host you plan to mount the share to, and run your apps on.

 Navigate to Accounts -> Groups, and click `Add` at the top right.